 The town of Hilo is located on the windward side of the Island of Hawaii.
 Hilo is the second largest city within the state.
-Honolulu (located 200 miles away, on the Island of Oahu) is a major metropolitan area and is the state’s largest city.
+Honolulu (located about 200 miles away, on the Island of Oahu) is a major metropolitan area and the state’s largest city.
 Hilo has a population of approximately 47,000, but still has the feel of a small town.
 It has just about everything you would expect of a city, including a shopping mall, national chain stores, and restaurants.
 At the same time, everything here is fairly spread out, making it feel like more of a small town.
 Hilo is not a major tourist destination, so it may fail to meet the expectations of some people regarding Hawaii.

-On the leeward side of Hawaii, the resort town of Kailua-Kona can be found.
+On the leeward side of the Big Island, the resort town of Kailua-Kona can be found.
 This is the primary tourist destination on the island because of its calm waters, white sand beaches, sport-fishing, diving, snorkeling, and various other water sports.
-Kailua-Kona is approximately a two hour drive from Hilo.
+As mentioned previously, Kailua-Kona is approximately a two hour drive from Hilo.

-The Island of Hawaii is a unique place; home to a volcano, black sand beaches, a green sand beach, white sand beaches, waterfalls, a mountain summit that is covered in snow in the winter, and many other amazing sights.
+The Island of Hawaii is a truly unique place.
+It is home home to a volcano, black, white, and green sand beaches, waterfalls, and a mountain summit that is covered in snow in the wintertime, along with many other amazing sights.

-Climate: Hilo has a tropical climate and is a very rainy town; average annual precipitation is 130-200 inches.
+Climate: Hilo has a tropical climate and is a very rainy town; the average annual precipitation here is 130-200 inches.
 Some locations nearby however, can receive up to 300 inches of rainfall annually!
 Check out this National Weather Service link for a summary of the climate and prevailing weather in Hilo.

-Vog: Kilauea volcano emits “vog” (volcanic smog).
-Most vog is pushed by the prevailing easterly trade winds to the leeward side of Hawaii (Kona coast); although, during infrequent southwest winds, Hilo sometimes experiences vog.
+Vog: The Kilauea volcano emits “vog” (volcanic smog).
+Most vog is pushed by the prevailing easterly trade winds to the leeward side of the island (the West side).
+However, during infrequent southwest winds, Hilo sometimes experiences vog as well.
 Most people have no major reaction to vog, but people with respiratory ailments sometimes experience difficulty when the vog gets heavy.
 Visit the U.S. Geographic Survey’s Hawaiian Volcano Observatory website for more information.

-Tsunamis: A unique but dark part of Hilo’s history; the town has been hit by multiple major tsunamis within the last 70 years.
+Tsunamis: Tsunamis are a unique, but dark part of Hilo’s history; the town has been hit by multiple major tsunamis within the last 70 years.
 Most locals have stories about their experience with tsunamis.
 Low-lying tsunami evacuation areas are formally designated and marked.
 Check out the Pacific Disaster Center’s link and the Pacific Tsunami Museum (located in Hilo) for more information.